piyush-panpaliya/sysAdmin2023/challenges/chal1/README.md

 ## Challenge 1 - Gain Access to a Remote Server

-started by downloading and booting into the vm with virtualbox and now I logged in as guest user.
+was expecting to gain root privilege and then there sshould be something in `/root` folder so started by downloading and booting into the vm with virtualbox and now I logged in as guest user.

 ran `ss -tunl` to know all open ports and found a http server on port 80, a mysql server at 3306 and a CUPS server at 631.